Humans-of-Julia/HoJBot.jl/CONTRIBUTING.md

 julia --project=. -e 'using Pkg; Pkg.instantiate()'
 ```

-## Testing and making changes
+## Testing

 At this point, you can start running the bot.

 1. Locate your discord bot token from the Bot screen
 2. Define `HOJBOT_DISCORD_TOKEN` environment variable in your shell profile.
+3. Define `FINNHUB_TOKEN` environment variable if you are developing for the investment game.
-3. Start the bot using `script/run.sh` script
+4. Start the bot using `script/run.sh` script

 Then, you can go to your own Discord server and enter some commands
 to see if it's working properly.
 For example: